-Our specialist plant breeders use only natural methods to continuously improve our pyrethrum plant material – we never genetically modify our plants.
+Our specialist plant breeders continuously improve our pyrethrum plant material.
 Our breeders screen hundreds of varieties each year and select only the hardiest, disease resistant, high assay yielding pyrethrum plants to introduce into commercial production.

-Our harvest at the start of the Australian summer sees the crop cut and left to dry in the Australian sun before we extract the natural Pyrethrins from the dried pyrethrum flowers in an advanced closed system – our proprietary extraction and refining technology is designed not to alter the makeup of the natural Pyrethrins in any way, shape, or form.
+Our harvest at the start of the Australian summer sees the crop cut and left to dry in the Australian sun before we extract the natural Pyrethrins from the dried pyrethrum flowers in an advanced closed system – our proprietary extraction and refining technology is designed not to alter the makeup of the natural Pyrethrins.

 Adhering to our ‘naturally effective’ philosophy, 100% of the green waste by-product is used either as a nutrient-rich soil amendment or converted into energy dense bio-fuel to power our own operations and those of other environmentally aware Australian agri-businesses.